12 Faceting

 12.1 Faceting by a Single Grouping Variable

-Pygoscelis penguins, also known as brush-tailed penguins, are a genus found in the Antarctic and subantarctic regions.
-They are characterized by their black and white plumage and a unique swimming technique called porpoising, where they leap out of the water in a series of rapid jumps to breathe air.
+To demonstrate faceting, we will use the built-in penguins data frame, which contains measurements of Pygoscelis penguins collected at Palmer Station, Antarctica (Gorman, Williams and Fraser, 2014).
+Pygoscelis penguins are characterized by their black and white plumage and a distinctive swimming technique called porpoising, where they leap out of the water in a series of rapid jumps to breathe air.
 This genus includes three species: the Adélie penguin (Pygoscelis adeliae), the gentoo penguin (Pygoscelis papua), and the chinstrap penguin (Pygoscelis antarcticus).
-Researchers at Palmer Station in Antarctica have collected data on the bill length of these penguins (Gorman, Williams and Fraser, 2014).
-You will use these data, available from the palmerpenguins
+Here we focus on species differences in these two variables:

 library(tidyverse)